Montauk Point Light: History

 However, the recurrence of the erosion threat in ensuing years has prompted further action: In November 2006, the United States Army Corps of Engineers' plan to build another seawall was opposed by a local surfing group, who contended that a seawall would ruin the nearby world-renowned surf break.
 They proposed moving the lighthouse back from the shore, as was done with the Cape Hatteras Lighthouse.
 Complicating such a move is the terrain, which would require the lighthouse to be moved down one hill and up another.
 Environmental groups have raised concerns that reducing the erosion at Montauk would increase erosion at other Long Island beaches, as there are always related effects to such infrastructure work.

-On March 2, 2012 United States Secretary of the Interior Ken Salazar officially designated the lighthouse as a National Historic Landmark; it is the 14th site on Long Island and the 11th lighthouse in the country to be so recognized.
+On March 2, 2012, United States Secretary of the Interior Ken Salazar officially designated the lighthouse as a National Historic Landmark; it is the 14th site on Long Island and the 11th lighthouse in the country to be so recognized.

-The United States Army Corps of Engineers announced on January 13, 2020 the award of a $30.7 million contract to H&L Contracting of Bayshore, New York, to restore and protect the lighthouse from shoreline erosion.
-Work is expected to start Spring 2020 and last approximately two years.
-The approximately 1,000 linear feet stone revetment work consists of removing and reusing existing five- and 10-ton armor stones, placement of new 10- and 15-ton armor stones, and providing slope stabilization with terracing and vegetation above the upper crest of the revetment.
-The total project is anticipated to cost $30.7 million.
-Costs are shared by the project’s sponsors.
-New York State Department of Environmental Conservation is committing $15.4 million in NY Works funding as the project’s non-federal sponsor.
-The local sponsor, the Montauk Historical Society, will maintain the site after construction is complete.

-Suffolk Transit's 10C bus route serves the lighthouse, connecting it with Montauk Village.

 Pirate Captain Kidd was said to have buried treasure at the foot of the lighthouse site around 1699 at two ponds which today are called "Money Ponds."

+Recent Renovations

+The United States Army Corps of Engineers announced on January 13, 2020, the award of a $30.7 million contract to H&L Contracting of Bayshore, New York to restore and protect the lighthouse from shoreline erosion.
+Work began in 2021 and ended in August 2023.
+The approximately 1,000 linear feet stone revetment work consisted of removing and reusing existing five- and 10-ton armor stones, placement of new 10- and 15-ton armor stones, and providing slope stabilization with terracing and vegetation above the upper crest of the revetment.
+The project also included a complete repainting of the lighthouse.
+The total project cost $44 million.